 - International partnerships

 Starting at university is exciting.
 Starting your study in another country is exceptional.
 The Western Sydney International Orientation program will help you in your transition to university and to a new chapter of your life: a new environment, a new culture, and a new way of learning.

-Before each session begins, international students are invited to attend an Orientation Day that helps new students transition to university life.
-The day will give students an opportunity to seek assistance in completing their enrolment, learning more about Western Sydney University and its services and ask any questions about what to expect while studying at the University.
+Before the commencement of Autumn or Spring Session, international students are required to attend an Orientation Day to help new students transition to university life.
+The day will give you an opportunity to seek assistance in completing your enrolment, learn more about Western Sydney University and its services, and ask any questions about what to expect while studying at the University.

-International Orientation Day is also a day to explore what the University has to offer, meet other new international students and enjoy a free lunch and entertainment!
+International Orientation Day is also a day to explore what the University has to offer, meet other international students and enjoy free lunch and entertainment!

 On the day, please bring the following:

 - Copy of both pages of the most recent offer letter issued to you

 - Copy of your electronic Confirmation of Enrolment (eCoE)